 What Types of Insurance You Need When Financing New Cars

 While your state might require you to have a basic amount of auto insurance, you might need more if you’re financing your new car.
 Dealerships want to make sure that their financial interests are secure.
 This means they’ll want you to geta full coverage car insurance policy.

 Generally, dealerships will require full coverage if you’re financing.
 Full coverage isn’t a type of insurance.
 It’s another name for having both collision and comprehensive insurance on your policy.

 Collision coverage takes care of any damages to your car that occur from an accident with another vehicle or object.
 It’ll protect you from paying in full for damages to your car.
-Collision insurance includes accidents that don’t involve another vehicle.
+Collision includes accidents that don’t involve another vehicle.
 It also includes crashes that don’t involve any objects, such as a rollover accident.

 Comprehensive coverage protects you from damages to your car due to a random event or “act of God.”
 These random events include:

 - Natural disasters i.e., hurricanes, earthquakes, tornadoes, floods, hail